Tower: Data Structures in Quantum Superposition: Quantum Data Structures in

-Algorithms such as~\citet{ambainis2003,aaronson2019,bernstein2013,buhrman2021} rely on \emph{interference}, or the constructive or destructive interaction of amplitudes in a quantum state.
-For example,~\citet{ambainis2003} generates a superposition over program states $\pstate{\texttt{s} \goesto s_i}$, i.e. variable \texttt{s} denotes a set of integers $s_i$.
-The correctness of the algorithm relies on the fact that if $s_1$ and $s_2$ are sets containing the same integers, then their amplitudes interfere.
-In particular, suppose that $\gamma_1 = \gamma_2$ and $s_1 = \{1, 2\}$ and $s_2 = \{1, 2\}$.
-Then, the algorithm requires
+\paragraph{Interference} Algorithms such as~\citet{ambainis2003,aaronson2019,bernstein2013,buhrman2021} rely on \emph{interference}, the constructive or destructive interaction of amplitudes in a quantum state.
+For example,~\citet{ambainis2003} generates a superposition over program states $\pstate{\texttt{s} \goesto s_i}$, meaning that variable \texttt{s} stores a set of integers $s_i$.
+The correctness of the algorithm relies on the fact that if $s_1$ and $s_2$ denote sets containing the same integers, then their amplitudes interfere.
+In particular, suppose that $s_1$ and $s_2$ both denote the set $\{1, 2\}$.
+Then, the algorithm requires that:

 \paragraph{History Independence}

 However, suppose that sets are implemented using linked lists, where $s_1$ is represented as $[1,2]$ and $s_2$ as $[2,1]$.
 Because $\pstate{\texttt{s} \goesto [1,2]}$ and $\pstate{\texttt{s} \goesto [2,1]}$ are physically distinct states, these terms do not cancel, causing the algorithm to produce incorrect outputs.